AdobeDocs/cloudmanager-api-docs/README.md

 ### Licensing

-This project is licensed under the Apache V2 License.
+This project is licensed under the MIT License.
 See [LICENSE](LICENSE) for more information.